The Leadership.

 not consultant.

-I work with organisations making high-stakes decisions about their data, systems and operations, the kind of decisions that carry direct consequences for cost, risk and time.
-Over more than a decade I have led complex programmes across sectors: data migrations, core system implementations and replacements, reporting and analytics, and the operating models that hold them together, working across ERP, finance, CRM and data platforms.
+I work with organisations sitting in front of the bigger calls on data, systems and operations, the ones that move cost, risk and timing.
+Over the last decade I've led these programmes across sectors: data migrations, new core systems, replacements, reporting and analytics, and the operating models around them, across ERP, finance, CRM and data platforms.

 When the function